Reynold97/AIIP-RAG-Agents/data_operations.md

      - Choose "Web application" as the application type.
      - Provide the authorized redirect URIs (e.g., `http://localhost:8000` for development).
    - Download the JSON file containing your client secret and rename it to `credentials.json`.
+   - Copy the file to the configs folder
    - Go to the OAuth consent screen of the [Google Cloud Console](https://console.cloud.google.com/) and make your app external, so any user can use it.

 2. **Install Necessary Libraries:**